armorup/wordle/README.md

 # Wordle

+An experiment to determine feasibility of libGDX as a framework to use for highschool computer science.

+# libGDX

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.